mattsteadman/SICP/notes/Notes for 1.1.md

 and so on.

 `(<p> <e>)` is called a clause
-`<p>` is called a predicate, and it's value is interpretted as true of false `<e>` is a consequent expression
+`<p>` is called a predicate, and its value is interpreted as true of false `<e>` is a consequent expression

 `cond` supports a fall-through operator, `else`, used as follows